Disclaimer: This post may contain affiliate links. Please read my disclosure for more info.

-Safety Before Anything Else
+Tip #1: Safety Before Anything Else

 Here are my safety tips:

-#1 When working, lock the doors so they can’t sneak out.
+#1 Kids love to explore.
+To keep you sane while working, lock the doors so your little ones can’t sneak out.
 And I’m not saying that in a weird, hostage-taking kind of way.
-I just know that kids have itchy fingers that want to turn door handles.
+I just know that kids have active fingers that want to turn door handles.